Sleep Disorders

 Minor salivary gland biopsy (see text) |

 Radiographically, there are distinct differences between multiple sclerosis and neuromyelitis optica spectrum disorder.
 In comparison to multiple sclerosis, optic neuritis in neuromyelitis optica spectrum disorder is often longitudinal and extensive, involving up to two thirds of the optic nerves.
-Acute spinal cord lesions are typically longitudinally extensive, centrally located, edematous, involve gray matter, hypointense on T1, and have enhancement with gadolinium.
-Chronic lesions may have cord atrophy and cavitation.
-Brain lesions can be seen in nearly 50% of neuromyelitis optica spectrum disorder patients at disease onset, occur with higher frequency over time, and may appear multiple sclerosis-like in 10% of cases (89).
-In the brain, lesions preferentially affect the medullary periaqueductal gray, area postrema, hypothalamus, and splenium of the corpus callosum.
-On MRI, these lesions have cloud-like enhancement and display vasogenic edema (94).
-Pediatric neuromyelitis optica spectrum disorder, which is rare, may present with cortical lesions.
+Acute spinal cord lesions are typically longitudinally extensive, centrally located, edematous, involve gray matter, are hypointense on T1, and show enhancement with gadolinium.
+Chronic lesions are associated with cord atrophy and cavitation.
+Brain lesions, often of a nonspecific type, can be seen in nearly 50% of patients with neuromyelitis optica spectrum disorder at disease onset, occur with higher frequency over time, and may appear multiple sclerosis–like in 10% of cases (94).
+In the brain, neuromyelitis optica spectrum disorder lesions preferentially affect the medullary periaqueductal gray, area postrema, hypothalamus, and splenium of the corpus callosum.
+On MRI, these lesions have cloud-like enhancement and display vasogenic edema (100).

-Patients presenting with attacks of neuromyelitis optica spectrum disorder require urgent care.
+Patients presenting with acute attacks of neuromyelitis optica spectrum disorder require urgent care.
 Patients with brainstem lesions, especially medullary, and high cervical cord lesions need close monitoring due to potential risk for cardiovascular and breathing complications.

 Treatment for neuromyelitis optica spectrum disorder is immediate and also long-term.
 Acute management of neuromyelitis optica spectrum disorder attack typically involves high dose intravenous steroids.
 With severe presentations, plasma exchange can be performed.
 However, the decision to use plasma exchange is individualized and left to the treating physician.
 An alternative to plasma exchange is intravenous immunoglobulin (IVIG).
 Some physicians have used IVIG after plasma exchange in more severe cases of neuromyelitis optica spectrum disorder.